saraalhetela/dueling-dqn-stock-trader/README.md

 + **utils.py** — helper functions: preprocess_state, N-step return computation, plotting.

 ## Results

-After training for 150,000 steps on Apple (AAPL) stock data, the agent learned to trade with consistent profit.
+After training for 150,000 steps on Apple (AAPL) stock data, the agent achieved a peak cumulative profit of 870% on the evaluation set, with a consistent upward trend across 175 timesteps.

 ### Cumulative Profit Over Time